MiChaelinzo/Determined-AI-to-train-a-deep-neural-network-with-the-CIFAR-10/README.md

 - numpy
 - torch (>=1.5.0)
 - torchvision
-- You can install them using pip: pip3 install -r requirements.txt
+- You can install them using pip: ` pip3 install -r requirements.txt`

 3.)
 Open a terminal or command prompt and navigate to the root directory of the downloaded repository.

 Run the script using the following command:

-Copy code
-python3 cifar10_determined.py
+` python3 cifar10_determined.py `

 This command starts a Determined experiment and runs the cifar10_determined.py script using the current directory as the experiment directory.